 If you aren’t familiar with Fight the New Drug, we’re a non-religious and non-legislative 501(c)3 nonprofit organization that aims to educate youth on the harmful effects of pornography using only science, facts, and personal accounts.

-In other words, think of us like the Truth Campaign that raises awareness on the harms of smoking, but for porn.
+In other words, think of us like the Truth Campaign (they raise awareness on the harms of smoking), but for porn.

 Founded in 2009, our organization is all about giving visibility to the already-existing data, studies, and personal experiences that illustrate how porn is anything but harmless entertainment.
 We also create resources to help friends, families, youth, partners, parents, and community groups have healthy and productive conversations about the proven harms of porn.

-Until now, we’ve created resources including conversation-starting apparel, thought-provoking video campaigns, social images and infographics to spark conversations on social media, and hundreds of blog posts to help educate the millions of people visiting every year.
+Until now, we’ve created resources including conversation-starting apparel, thought-provoking video campaigns, social images and infographics to spark conversations on social media, a podcast that interviews experts and survivors, and hundreds of blog posts to help educate the millions of people visiting our site every year.
 We also give interactive and age-appropriate school presentations.

 Now, as our reach continues to grow, we’re debuting one of the biggest resources we’ve ever created.

 For the last few years, we’ve traveled around the world and interviewed experts and former porn performers, and captured real stories and experiences from those who have struggled with porn.